dpwiese/personal-website/content/posts/makefile-checklists.md

 # Updated Approach

-It was easy enough to throw together some simple HTML and CSS and generate an acceptable output.
+It was easy enough to throw together some simple HTML and CSS and use Pandoc to generate an acceptable output.
-Due to the relatively large size of the HTML document, each single-sided page of the checklist was saved as a single file, and several files constituted a complete checklist, usually just a few pages.
+Due to the relatively large size of the HTML document, each single-sided page of the checklist was saved as a single HTML file, and several files constituted a complete checklist, usually just a few pages.
-I also maintained checklists for more about ten aircraft, resulting in about 50 different HTML files.
+I also maintained checklists for more about ten aircraft, resulting in about 50 different HTML files in total at the time of this writing.
 After the checklists were created, the nature of any future updates were expected to be small - the addition or deletion of a single item, rewording of an item, or the swapping of position of a pair of items after which an update checklist would be generated.

 I wrote a small shell script that contained the Pandoc command that I would run when I wanted to update the checklists.